 The Right Bat, At The Right Weight.
+Compliant to USA Youth Baseball Bat (USABat) Standards.

 Most young ballplayers dream of making it to the big leagues but haven't ever hit with a wooden bat.
 They miss out on the fun and improvement that comes with swinging wood.
 While metal bats mask a lot of swing issues, our youth bats give the feedback needed to become a better hitter.
 We guarantee you'll see the difference, even when using a metal bat.

 All models of our youth wood bats (K455, K240 and K271) are crafted to insure a manageable weight to learn how to drive the ball.
 For youth, typically 11 years old or younger, the K240, K271 and K455 models offer a variety of lengths and a 2-1/4" barrel for all sizes of young wood bat hitters.
 The K455 is great for the sweet spot hitter (modeled after a pro series bat), the K240 is a little thicker in the middle for the less experienced, and the K271 is for the young power hitter.
+Our recommended choice for those moving from a metal to wood as part of the reaction to the USA youth bat standards change is the K240.

 For the 12-13 year old, the DR100 and DR5S are perfect wood bats for that transitioning slugger who is looking to start the move towards high school ball, offering a 2-1/2" professional series size barrel, but at a more manageable length-to-weight differential (also known as drop weight) for the early teenager.